Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Discussion

 \section{Discussion}

-In this paper, we investigated magnetic susceptibilities in \ce{UTe2} by using the RPA based on the 72 orbital model derived from the GGA+$U$ calculations.
-We discussed the two representative cases: $U = 2\eV$, where the Fermi surface has a quasi-two-dimensional shape, and $U = 1\eV$, which produces a more three-dimensional Fermi surface.
+In this paper, we investigated magnetic susceptibilities in \ce{UTe2} by using the RPA based on the 72 orbital model derived from the GGA+$U$ calculations, explicitly resolving the spin-space anisotropy of the magnetic response.
+We discussed the two representative cases: $U = 2\eV$, where Fermi surfaces have quasi-two-dimensional boxlike shape, and $U = 1\eV$, which produces a ringlike Fermi surface.

-For $U = 2\eV$, uniform susceptibilities follow anisotropy $\chi^b(\bm{0}) > \chi^a(\bm{0}) > \chi^c(\bm{0})$ at ambient pressure, in disagreement with magnetization and NMR experiments~\cite{Ran2019,Tokunaga2019,Aoki_2022review}.
+For $U = 2\eV$, uniform susceptibilities follow anisotropy $\chi^b(\bm{0}) > \chi^a(\bm{0}) > \chi^c(\bm{0})$ at ambient pressure, in disagreement with experimentally observed magnetic anisotropy inferred from magnetization and NMR Knight-shift measurements~\cite{Ran2019,Tokunaga2019,Aoki_2022review}.
 All susceptibilities show peaks at the wave vectors $\bm{Q} = (0.25,Q_k,Q_l)$, inconsistent with $\bm{Q}\parallel\bm{b}^*$ observed in neutron scattering experiments~\cite{Duan2020,Duan2021,Knafo2021}, although consistent with previous DFT-based studies that assume a quasi-two-dimensional Fermi surface~\cite{Kreisel2022,Xu2019}.
 In this case, the nesting condition and the momentum distribution of the $5f$ states strongly favor magnetic fluctuations with the wave vector along $\bm{a}^*$, not along $\bm{b}^*$.
 Under pressure, the $5f$ spectral weight shifts further away from the Fermi level, leading to a monotonic decrease in DOS at the Fermi level and suppression of magnetic fluctuations, which fails to explain the emergence of pressure-induced antiferromagnetic order in \ce{UTe2}.